National Maritime Museum Cornwall devotes a big show to lighthouses and their keepers

 The exhibition is supported by Trinity House and the General Lighthouse Authority, which is lending a large number of artefacts to the exhibition, which complements the authority’s own heritage centre at the Lizard, and by grants from the Heritage Lottery Fund.

-2 Responses to “National Maritime Museum Cornwall devotes a big show to lighthouses and their keepers”
+2 thoughts on “National Maritime Museum Cornwall devotes a big show to lighthouses and their keepers”

 Leave a Reply